-The flow at the South Australian border is approximately 5.2 GL/day and will remain at this rate during the coming week (may increase if additional environmental water is delivered).
+The flow at the South Australian border is approximately 7.2 GL/day and will remain around this rate during the coming week.
 It comprises:

 - normal March Entitlement Flow of 6 GL/day;

 - less deferred water;

 - plus environmental water; and

 - interstate trade adjustments.